bazelbuild/rules_android/CONTRIBUTING.md

 Want to contribute?
 Great!
 First, read this page.
-This document serves as a guide for you to contribute to Android Starlark Rules productively and efficiently in partnership with Google.
+This document serves as a guide for you to contribute to the Android Starlark Rules productively and efficiently in partnership with Google.

 ### Prerequisite